-- H1: Immigrants have different impacts on different groups of the non-migrant population in Britain, and the direction and size of these impacts depends on the characteristics of immigrants, such as the period of their arrival, and the degree of correspondence between their skill level and the skill level of British-born workers.
-In particular, one might expect that pre-2004 immigration would negatively affect the labour market outcomes of low skilled British-born workers and British-born ethnic minorities, while 'new' immigrants, who are in general well educated, would affect negatively the labour market outcomes of people with a higher level of education. - H2: The nature of the labour market impact of immigrants depends, to a large extent, on the local labour market conditions.
+H1: Immigrants have different impacts on different groups of the non-migrant population in Britain, and the direction and size of these impacts depends on the characteristics of immigrants, such as the period of their arrival, and the degree of correspondence between their skill level and the skill level of British-born workers.
+In particular, one might expect that pre-2004 immigration would negatively affect the labour market outcomes of low skilled British-born workers and British-born ethnic minorities, while 'new' immigrants, who are in general well educated, would affect negatively the labour market outcomes of people with a higher level of education.

+H2: The nature of the labour market impact of immigrants depends, to a large extent, on the local labour market conditions.
 In particular, one may expect that accounting for the local labour market conditions will weaken the relationship between the spatial concentration of immigrants and the labour market outcomes of workers.
 H3: The direction and the magnitude of the labour market impact of immigrants depends on the ethnic composition of the local labour market and the relative size of minority groups within it.
-In particular, the labour market impact of the spatial concentrations of pre-2004 immigrants would depend on the size of the British-born ethnic minority populations, while the labour market impact of the size of the pre-2004 immigrant populations in local labour markets.
-Thus, in local labour markets where there exist large populations of British-born ethnic minorities, pre-2004 immigrants would have a smaller impact on the outcomes of the British population; similarly, in local labour markets where there exist large population compared with the impact on the outcomes of the British population of pre-2004 immigrants, new immigrants would have a smaller impact on the outcomes of the British population in the local labour markets where the respective size of these populations is small.
+In particular, the labour market impact of the spatial concentrations of pre-2004 immigrants would depend on the size of the British-born ethnic minority populations, while the labour market impact of the spatial concentrations of new immigrants would also depend on the size of the pre-2004 immigrant populations in local labour markets.
+Thus, in local labour markets where there exist large populations of British-born ethnic minorities, pre-2004 immigrants would have a smaller impact on the outcomes of the British population; similarly, in local labour markets where there exist large populations of pre-2004 immigrants, new immigrants would have a smaller impact on the outcomes of the British population compared with the impact in the local labour markets where the respective size of these populations is small.